tomtomwombat/fastbloom/README.md

 ## How it Works

 `fastbloom` attributes its performance to two insights:
-1. Only one real hash per item is needed, subsequent hashes can be cheaply derived from the real hash
+1. Only one real hash per item is needed, subsequent hashes can be cheaply derived from the real hash using "hash composition"
-2. Many bit positions can be derived from subsequent hashes
+2. Many bit positions can be derived from a few subsequent hashes through SWAR-like operations

 #### One Real Hash Per Item